Gluesticks Blog

 Jump to Project

 Make your own pig softie!
 A simple sewing project for kids using scrap felt and a needle and thread!
 Such a sweet and simple way to make your own stuffed animal!
-This post contains affiliate links.
+This is part 3 of a 6-part sewing series for kids.
+Today we’re making a pig.
+In part 1 we made a hippo and in part 2 we made a Corgi puppy!
+In part 4 we’ll make a panda so be sure to come back to make one with us!

 Looking for more sewing projects for kids?
 Check out our Corgi puppy softie or 10-minute wired headband!